Almost Angels: Home media

 The film was released on DVD as part of the Disney Movie Club.
 In addition, the title was also made available for streaming in the digital format.

 Popular culture

 Produced and released more than two years before The Sound of Music and six years after Sissi - The Young Empress, Almost Angels uses the same formula of combining a family story, beautiful scenery, beloved music and Austrian local customs and traditions.
-Although it had limited distribution in theatres, the movie aroused the interest in choral institutions and in the Vienna Boys' Choir itself.
+Although it had limited distribution in theatres, the film aroused the interest in choral institutions and in the Vienna Boys' Choir itself.
 Almost Angels was telecast broken up into two parts on the Disney anthology television series.